Hymenocarina

 Hymenocarina is an order of extinct marine arthropods known from the Cambrian.
 They possess bivalved carapaces, typically with exposed posteriors.
-Members of the group are morphologically diverse and had a variety of ecologies, including as filter feeders and as predators.
+Members of the group are morphologically diverse and had a variety of ecologies, including filter feeders and predators.
 Recent research has generally considered them to be stem or crown group members of Mandibulata, due to the presence of mandibles in well-preserved species.

 Description

-Hymenocarines are characterized by the combination of the following characters: bivalved, convex carapace covering cephalothoracic (combined head and thorax) region; cephalothorax bearing multisegmented antennae (though as an exception antennae are absent in Odaraia) and rounded mandibles and likely maxillae, post maxillae limbs with spiny, subdivided basis and endopods (lower, leg-like braches of limbs) with well-developed terminal claws; absence of appendages between antennae and mandibles; median sclerite and lobate protrusions located between compound eyes; and posterior tagma (abdomen) with ring-like segments with the posterior of the body ending with pair of well-developed caudal rami (often in the form of tail flukes).
+Hymenocarines are characterized by the combination of the following characters: bivalved, convex carapace covering cephalothoracic (combined head and thorax) region; cephalothorax bearing multisegmented antennae (though as an exception antennae are absent in Odaraia) and rounded mandibles and likely maxillae, post maxillae limbs with spiny, subdivided basis and endopods (lower, leg-like branches of limbs) with well-developed terminal claws; absence of appendages between antennae and mandibles; median sclerite and lobate protrusions located between compound eyes; and posterior tagma (abdomen) with ring-like segments with the posterior of the body ending with a pair of well-developed caudal rami (often in the form of tail flukes).

 The group was very diverse in shape, with some forms like Waptia somewhat resembling shrimp, and others like Odaraia having a large carapace and trifurcate tail.
 The appendages showing various degrees of specialization across the group, ranging from the feathery gills of Waptia to the robust pincers (chelae) of Tokummia.
 They also had a wide range of sizes with some like Fibulacaris reaching a length of up to 2 cm long, while largest Balhuticaris reached 24.5 cm long.
 Hymenocarines are thought to have been ecologically diverse, with various forms occupying scavenging, predatory, deposit feeding and suspension feeding niches.